rmsalinas/DBow3/README.md

 DBoW3 has two main classes: `Vocabulary` and `Database`.
 These implement the visual vocabulary to convert images into bag-of-words vectors and the database to index images.
 See utils/demo_general.cpp for an example

+### Load/Store Vocabulary

+The file orbvoc.dbow3 is the ORB vocabulary in ORBSLAM2 but in binary format of DBoW3:  https://github.com/raulmur/ORB_SLAM2/tree/master/Vocabulary